jxckgan/synesthesia/README.md

 > This application can display rapidly changing colours when multiple frequencies are played.
 If you have photosensitive epilepsy, I strongly advise against using this application.

 > **Note:**
-> This application is artistic in nature, and doesn't aim to replicate Synesthesia (Chromesthesia) or to be 100% scientifically accurate.
+> This application is artistic in nature, and doesn't aim to replicate Synesthesia (Chromesthesia) or either be 100%-scientifically accurate.